demessiee/node-express-intro/Unit-3A.md

 ## Lab Overview

-For this lab, you will be writing test cases for the utility functions you created back in the first lab.
+For this lab, you will be writing test cases for the utility functions and asychronous functions you created back in the first and third lab.
 We are writing tests for these functions because our server doesnt have any logic to test besides CRUD operations to the database.

 For this lab, you should create one `describe()` block per utility function and add as many tests() as you think are necessary.

 ## Lab Starter Code

 Your lab will start off with all of the code from the previous lab.
-In addition, your utility functions will be added in `src/util.js` and a test file will be provided in `tests/app.test.js`.
+In addition, your utility functions and asynchronous functions will be added in `src/util.js` and `src/starwars.js` and a test file will be provided in `tests/app.test.js`.
 Jest will be also be added as a dependency and your test script will be modified to use Jest.

 You can clone your starter code here:
 [LINK]